DFE-Digital/dfe-complete-conversions-transfers-and-changes/doc/infrastructure-and-terraform.md

 Read the [In-depth Terraform documentation](/terraform/README.md)

+## Linting Terraform documentation

+Occasionally, a PR might fail CI on Github at the Terraform / Validate step.
+To lint the Terraform documentation and get this check passing:

+1. Install terraform-docs `brew install terraform-docs`
+1. Switch onto the failing branch (usually a Renovate branch)
+1. `cd` into the terraform directory in the repo
+1. Run `terrform-docs .`
+1. Commit the changes on the branch

 ## Tfvar files

 We use `tfvar` files to store the secrets and settings used to manage our